 The Marmot Review Fair Society Healthy Lives proposed the most effective evidence-based strategies for reducing health inequalities in England from 2010.
-It includes two specific policy areas for children:
+It includes 2 specific policy areas for children:

-The 6 Early Years High Impact Areas: the priority areas identified by the Local Government Association and Department of Health
+The six early years high impact areas: priority areas identified by the Local Government Association and Department of Health are:

-PHE has developed a range of data analysis tools to help local commissioners and providers plan their services and identify local priorities.
-Early intervention: the next steps is a report about interventions in children’s earliest years that can eliminate or reduce costly and damaging social problems.
+PHE has developed a 0 to 19 commissioning guidance, which is a range of data analysis tools to help local commissioners and providers plan their services and identify local priorities.

 Local authorities, health visiting services and early years providers are expected to work together to ensure that children receive an integrated review at 2 to 2.5 years.
 The National Children’s Bureau (NCB) has produced materials to support this approach.

-Educational outreach interventions aimed at reducing antibiotic use in children:
+Educational outreach interventions aimed at reducing antibiotic use in children include: